 All these symptoms match up to what you would expect to see or experience during an anxiety attack.
 However, hypoglycemia is also often accompanied by symptoms that do not appear in regular anxiety attacks or conditions, including the following:

-If you are experiencing any of these in addition to your other anxiety symptoms, you should take the preliminary step of eating something and go see your doctor as soon as possible so they can arrange to perform a blood test.
-The reality is that the two really do share a lot in common.
-There's no harm in seeing a doctor, but anxiety is much more common.
+If you are experiencing any of these in addition to your other anxiety symptoms, you should take the preliminary step of eating something to help regulate your blood sugar.
+It is recommended that you go see your doctor as soon as possible to be tested for hypoglycemia.

 Ruling Out Hypoglycemia

-If you are worried that your anxiety may be caused by hypoglycemia, you should check with your doctor as soon as possible in order to be sure.
+If you are worried that your anxiety symptoms may be caused by hypoglycemia, you should check with your doctor as soon as possible in order to be sure.
 To officially rule out hypoglycemia, a blood test is required.
-However, the blood test should NOT be performed immediately after an attack.
-This is because after an attack your blood sugar may already be dangerously low, and needs time to recover to prevent further attacks.
+However, the blood test should NOT be performed immediately after an episode of intense anxiety symptoms.
+This is because after one of these events, your blood sugar may already be dangerously low, and needs time to recover to prevent further attacks.

 A hypoglycemic attack is no fun, and it is hard to function during it.
 However, whether you are having a regular anxiety attack or a hypoglycemic attack, it is perfectly safe to eat something to raise your blood sugar levels in either case.

-If you find yourself having to do this often (and find that it helps), you probably have hypoglycemia, but it is always best to do to a doctor to be sure (as stress easting can also be an effect of an anxiety disorder and should not be encouraged if it is being used in a harmful manner).
+If you find yourself having to do this often (and find that it helps), you probably have hypoglycemia, but it is always best to do to a doctor to be sure (as stress eating can also be an effect of an anxiety disorder and should not be encouraged as it can become an unhealthy coping mechanism).

 If you have either type 1 or type 2 diabetes, an excess of insulin (a medication that lowers your blood sugar) may be causing your hypoglycemia.
 If this is the case, talk to your doctor about adjusting your dosage of insulin.

 Otherwise, eating regular, healthy meals is crucial in maintaining the correct levels of blood sugar in your body.
-Going on a new fad diet, taking up veganism without the proper instruction in how to maintain all the nutrients your body needs, or starving yourself to lose weight are all common ways for anxiety to sneak into your life when you don’t need it.
+Going on a new fad diet, excluding certain food groups from your diet, or starving yourself to lose weight are all common ways for anxiety to sneak into your life when you don't need it.

 How to Prevent Anxiety Over Hypoglycemia

-Most likely, if you haven't already been diagnose with hypoglycemia, you're simply suffering from anxiety.
-It's perfectly normal to feel as though your anxiety symptoms must be the result of a health problem, and not anxiety, since the two share so many commonalities.
+Most likely, if you haven't already been diagnosed with hypoglycemia, you're simply experiencing anxiety.
+It's perfectly normal to feel as though your anxiety symptoms must be the result of a health problem, and not anxiety, since in many cases anxiety mimics serious health concerns.